A Flexible 9-Step Gut Reset Protocol, From A Functional M.D.

-According to ancient ayurvedic principles, warm water is gentle on the GI tract and stimulates digestion2, which naturally helps food move through the digestive tract and promotes detoxification and removal of waste.
+As we know from Ayurvedic principles, warm water is gentle on the GI tract and stimulates digestion5, which naturally helps food move through the digestive tract and promotes the removal of waste.

 3. Have a sugar-free breakfast

-Avoid refined sugars and added sugars in your morning (and really in general).
-Fruit sugars are intrinsic to the fruits and are OK (berries are best), but make sure they're accompanied by plenty of fiber and fat, so you don't spike blood sugar crash (and then crash).
+To give your gut a break, start by avoiding refined sugars and added sugars in your morning meal (and really in general).
+Fruit sugars are OK (berries are best), but make sure they're accompanied by plenty of fiber and fat, so you don't spike your blood sugar (and then crash).